-The facilities at the Surrey Ion Beam Centre include a Thermo Q-Exactive Plus Orbitrap mass spectrometer, obtained as part of a €513,000 EPSRC grant awarded to Dr Melanie Bailey.
+We have a Thermo Q-Exactive Plus Orbitrap mass spectrometer, obtained as part of a €513,000 EPSRC grant awarded to Dr Melanie Bailey.

-The grant (EP/P001440/1) will explore the combination of Ion Beam Analysis (IBA) and direct analyte probed nano-extraction mass spectrometry (DAPNe-MS) for sub-micron scale molecular speciation and quantification.
+The grant (EP/P001440/1) will explore the combination of ion beam analysis (IBA) and direct analyte probed nano-extraction mass spectrometry (DAPNe-MS) for sub-micron scale molecular speciation and quantification.

 IBA will provide with elemental information as well as potential regions of interest that can be probed using DAPNe-MS, providing complementary molecular information.

 Q-Exactive Plus Orbitrap

 The Q-Exactive Plus Orbitrap mass spectrometer available in our centre offers excellent sensitivity and mass resolution (280,000 at m/z 400).
 Several different ionisation sources are available to be coupled with the instrumentation.

 DAPNe is an extraction technique that uses a nano-manipulator to position a capillary (with a 1 µm internal diameter) on the region of interest.
 With the aid of a cell pressure injector, solvent is injected onto the sample for extraction (with an achievable 100 µm spot size, measured using a Nikon AZ100 microscope) and then re-aspirated back into the capillary.

 The capillary containing the extracted material is then placed on a Nanospray Flex™ Ion Source for mass spectrometry analysis.
 DAPNe has been used to extract spiked drugs in tissue homogenates and is being developed for other applications such as the analysis of single cells, hair and paint.